 2011: Beyond Press Cuttings: New Approaches to Reception in Opera Studies

 ‘Beyond Press Cuttings’ was the inaugural OBERTO conference, building upon OBERTO members’ particular interests in reception studies.
-The programme can be found here.

 Far from being a mere historical ‘footnote’, reception has come to be seen as central to the study of opera over the past decades.
 Reception studies have moved from the perfunctory inclusion of a few choice newspaper snippets to a fresh perspective on music that relocates the traditional focus on composers and works towards performances and audiences.
 The purpose of this conference was to consider the ways in which the parameters of operatic reception studies are shifting to include new sources, new media and new audiences, and in the process shedding new light on how societies have received and made use of opera, from the nineteenth century to the present day.
 Topics discussed included the reception of opera through novels, caricature and film.

 Several papers from this conference were subsequently published in a special issue of Cambridge Opera Journal (25/02, July 2013) dedicated to new approaches to operatic reception studies, edited by Alexandra Wilson and Roberta Montemorra Marvin.